wordpressdevus/Blank-WordPress-Theme/README.md

 # Blank Starter WordPress Theme

 **Extremely** light and blank WordPress Theme.
-Doesnt even have CSS just ignore it 😂 Theme For Testing..
+Doesnt even have CSS just ignore it

+This is just for Testing..

 - index.php